getify/You-Dont-Know-JS/scope-closures/apA.md

 So... now we have a problem.
 We can't auto-initialize `studentName` to `undefined` (or any other value for that matter).
 But the variable has to exist throughout the whole scope.
 What do we do with the period of time from when it first exists (beginning of scope) and when it's assigned its value?

-We call this period of time the "dead zone", aka the "temporal dead zone" (TDZ).
+We call this period of time the "dead zone," aka the "temporal dead zone" (TDZ).
 To prevent confusion, it was determined that any sort of access of a variable while it's in its TDZ is illegal and must result in the TDZ error.

 OK, that line of reasoning does make some sense, I must admit.